Get the Best WordPress Backup

 Before any update, you’ll need to back up your WordPress site

-A backup preserves all your content, settings, and customizations at that moment in time.
-With a backup on hand, you can easily restore your site if something goes wrong during the update process.
+A backup saves a copy of all your content, settings, and customizations.
+With a backup, you can easily restore your site if something goes wrong during the update.

 Updating a theme without a backup risks losing months or years of hard work if an issue happens.
 Data loss, theme conflicts, plugin incompatibilities, and other unexpected problems are nightmares without a recent backup to fall back on.